glm-tools/pyglmnet/paper/paper.md

 ## Pyglmnet is an extensible pure Python implementation

-Pyglmnet implements the algorithm described in [Friedman, J., Hastie, T., & Tibshirani, R. (2010)](https://web.stanford.edu/~hastie/Papers/ESLII.pdf) and the accompanying popular R package [glmnet].
+Pyglmnet implements the algorithm described in [Friedman, J., Hastie, T., & Tibshirani, R. (2010)](https://web.stanford.edu/~hastie/Papers/ESLII.pdf) and its accompanying popular R package [glmnet].
 As opposed to [python-glmnet] or [glmnet_python], which are wrappers around this R package, pyglmnet is written in pure Python for Python 3.5+.
 Therefore, it is easier to extend and more compatible with the existing data science ecosystem.

 ## Pyglmnet is unit-tested and documented with examples